LYRA-Block-Lattice/LyraBroker/Readme.md

 * Send: send funds to other account.
 * GetTransactions: query transaction history for a Lyra account.

+For advanced features of Lyra, such as token creation, NFT, etc. please use Lyra native web API.

 # Security concerns

 Lyra Broker is NOT supposed to be running on public server because it knows your private keys.